afeins19/obsdian/Careers/IQVIA/(Final) Tell me about yourself.md

  I collaborated with a team of engineers to develop a Visual Basic program that implemented their process optimizations for assembly line startups.

-From reading over the job description, **I was very glad to see that your firm values modern tools** I use on a regular basis...
+From reading over the job description, **I was very glad to see that your firm values modern tools** I use on a regular basis.
+I have experience with.

 Microsoft Tools such as:
 - **C#**